vacuousgrimoire/vacuousgrimoire.github.io/docs/tables/treasure/potions/signpost.md

+---
+description: Some referees prefer that deadly dangers like poison or cursed potions betray some sign to warn players.
+In such cases, consider a chance that such a potion bears a signpost from the table below.
+---

 # Interesting Potion Danger Signpost

 Some referees prefer that deadly dangers like poison or cursed potions betray some sign to warn players.
 In such cases, consider providing a 5-in-6 chance that such a potion bears a signpost from the table below.